Free Up Space On My Mac

 Apps on your Mac generate and store lots of files, which are mainly logs and support files.
 After you delete the application, those files lay still on your hard drive occupying space and doing nothing.
 So it’s a good idea to remove those.

-1. Open Finder.
+- Open Finder.

-2. Press Command-Shift-G and go to ~/Library/Application Support
+- Press Command-Shift-G and go to

 Look for the folders that have the same name as the app you’ve deleted.
 You can safely move those to Trash.